 More are being grown and sold than I can remember in a long time.

 Once considered pricey blooms, they can now be purchased at affordable prices.
 So these beauties no longer need to be reserved for special occasions.
-They are perfect for everyday floral designs, too!
+They are perfect for simple, everyday floral designs, too!

 Working With Garden Roses